iago-srm/nodejs-poc/readme.md

 # Run locally

 - It needs to run three containers simultaneously: redis, postgre and the app itself.
-Use the `docker compose up` command to run all containers in the docker-compose.yaml file.
+Use the `docker-compose up` command to run all containers in the docker-compose.yaml file.

 # Test